400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • White and red cabbage

-Although most fruits are fundamentally bad for health, that is not true for avocados, which shine with healthy fats and nutrients.
-Additionally, berries and citrus fruits are tolerable in moderation:
+Although most fruits are high in sugar, that is not true for avocados, which shine with healthy fats and nutrients.
+Additionally, berries and citrus fruits are low in lectins and fructose and excellent sources of antioxidants:

 • Avocado